How Does Someone Develop Cancer

 While normal cells grow, divide, and die in a very controlled manner, cancer cells reproduce rapidly and indefinitely without dying.
 Instead of responding to the signals given by the surrounding tissues like healthy cells, cancer cells develop what is referred to as metabolic autonomy which allows them to self-stimulate growth (1).

 2. Biologically Deaf

 Cancer cells lose their ability to communicate with surrounding tissues.
 This characteristic is what contributes to invasive tumor growth.
-Without proper communication, cells cannot regulate themselves and can intrude upon tissues where they’re not meant to be.
+Without proper communication, cells cannot regulate themselves and can intrude upon tissues where they’re not meant to be to develop cancer.

 3. Lack of Function